NamanPaharia/Multi-Agent-Path-Finding/README.md

 ### 3. TCBS -

-For Dynamic task allocation, TCBS (Task Conflict Based Search) algorithm by C. Henkel, J. Abbenseth and M. Toussaint can be used in future work.
-This algorithm  searches on thelevel of task assignments for all agents.
+For Dynamic task allocation, TCBS (Task Conflict Based Search) algorithm by C. Henkel, J. Abbenseth and M. Toussaint can be used.
+This algorithm  searches on the    level of task assignments for all agents.
 Given a configuration of task assignments and neglecting collision constraints.
 It uses standard single-agent path finding to compute the corresponding optimal paths that connect the agents configurations to the start and the start to the goal configurations of all assigned tasks. .
 To also account for the path collision constraints the approach of conflict-based search is used

 ## Installation Guide and User Manual